Support grows for bill seeking OSHA standard on preventing workplace violence in health care facilities

 The rate of violence against health care workers is up to 12 times higher than those of the overall workforce, according to a 2016 Government Accountability Office study.

-Patrician Moon-Updike, a nurse from Cudahy, WI, testified during the hearing about how her life has changed since a 2015 assault by a teen patient.
+Patricia Moon-Updike, a nurse from Cudahy, WI, testified during the hearing about how her life has changed since a 2015 assault by a teen patient.
 Moon-Updike was kicked in the throat while the patient was being subdued.

 “I loved being a nurse,” she said.
 “I have a huge problem still calling myself a nurse.
 I lost my career.”